Speyer Cathedral: Modern era

-On 24 September 1861, the then Prince of Wales of United Kingdom, Prince Albert Edward, who would later become King Edward VII, first met his Danish born wife, Princess Alexandra later Queen Alexandra at the Speyer Cathedral.
+On 24 September 1861, the then Prince of Wales of United Kingdom, Prince Albert Edward, who would later become King Edward VII, first met his wife, Princess Alexandra of Denmark (later Queen Alexandra of Britain) at the Speyer Cathedral.

 In designing the façade of the westwork, Heinrich Hübsch, an architect of early Historicism, created a Neo Romanesque design which drew on features of the original westwork and those of several other Romanesque buildings, scaling the windows differently and introducing a gable on the facade, a row of statues over the main portal and polychrome stonework in sandstone yellow and rust.
 These restorations coincided with the development of Romanticism and German nationalism, during which many buildings were restored in the Romanesque and Gothic style of the Holy Roman Empire.
 Speyer Cathedral was elevated to the level of a national monument.

 The interior decorations and the new westwork were considered a major feat in the 19th century.
 Ludwig I was of the opinion that nothing greater had been created than these paintings.
 Yet, by the start of the 20th century, the mood had changed.
 In 1916, Georg Dehio, a German art historian, was convinced that among all the misfortunes to befall the cathedral, the alterations of the 19th century were not the smallest.

 The graves of the emperors and kings were originally placed in the central aisle in front of the altar.
 In the course of the centuries knowledge of the exact location was lost.
 In a big excavation campaign in 1900 the graves were discovered and opened and the identity of the rulers was established.
 Some of the contents, e. g. clothing, can be seen at the Historical Museum of the Palatinate near the cathedral.
 The restored coffins were relocated into a newly constructed crypt open to the public under the main altar in 1906.

 The restoration of the cathedral, beginning in 1957 "was directed towards both securing the structure and recreating the original atmosphere of the interior".
 Some of the plaster and 19th-century paintings from the walls was removed.
 Only the cycle of 24 scenes from the life of the Virgin between the windows of the nave have been preserved.

 Gables which had been removed from the transept and choir during the Baroque era were replaced using etchings and examples in related buildings.
 Changes in the crossing were also undone, but enforcements from the Baroque were left in place for structural reasons.
 Also, the Baroque style curved roof on the eastern dome remained.

+The Speyer fragment of the Codex Argenteus

+The final leaf of the important Codex Argenteus was discovered in the cathedral in October 1970.
+The codex contains a translation of New Testament Gospels into the Gothic language.
+During the renovation of the Saint Afra chapel of the cathedral, the leaf was found in a box with non-authentic relics that was hidden in 1859 by immuring it.
+The leaf with text on both sides contains the final verses of the Gospel of Mark (16:12-20).